 Getting Tutors Involved and Invested

 Dr. Sanford began by sharing his own experiences with training as a peer tutor.
-He found it boring and later realized it was not actually based on the latest research of how people learn.
+He found it boring and later realized it was not based on the latest research on how people learn.
 Our own experience working with learning center managers has taught us that this isn’t an uncommon reaction!
 It’s not easy to create relevant and engaging training but Dr. Sanford asked attendees to think about times when THEY felt involved and invested in their work.
 He then challenged them to consider the attributes of those experiences.

 The key is to carry those attributes over to tutor training, and he shared some ways to do that in the session.
 He emphasized that the feeling of engagement doesn’t just “happen,” and that tutor training can be the number one way to make students feel engaged and invested.
-In other words, it’s time to stop looking at tutor training as a necessary evil part of onboarding, and start looking at it as an essential but powerful tool in your center’s strategy.
+In other words, it’s time to stop looking at tutor training as a necessary evil part of onboarding and start looking at it as an essential but powerful tool in your center’s strategy.

 The Case for Tutor Training